GeneProbe/GeneMark-HM/README.md

 * pan-genome specific gene finding models is located on Amazon S3 storage

 ## Instalation
-Installation instructions are available in [INSTALL] (INSTALL) file.
+Installation instructions are available in [INSTALL](INSTALL) file.

 ## Data and code used in the paper